swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

 Thus, git diff will output the changes in your working directory that are not yet staged for a commit.
-To see how this works, make a change in your readme.rst file, but don't yet commit it.
+To see how this works, make a change in your README.md file, but don't yet commit it.

     $ git diff